internetarchive/heritrix3/docs/getting-started.rst

 Heritrix is primarily used on Linux.
 It may run on other platforms but is not regularly tested or supported on them.

-Heritrix requires 17 or later.
+Heritrix requires Java 17 or later.
 We recommend using your Linux distribution's OpenJDK packages.
 Alternatively up to date builds of OpenJDK for several platforms are available from `Adoptium <https://adoptium.net/>`__.

 The default Java heap for Heritrix is 256MB RAM, which is usually suitable for crawls that range over hundreds of